propeldata/ui-kit/README.md

 ### Connected Mode

 In the "Connected" mode, the component automatically fetches the data from the Propel API.
-You don't need a backend, configure a GraphQL client, or handle loading and error states.
+You don't need a backend, to configure a GraphQL client, or handle loading and error states.

 To learn more about querying data with Propel, read the [Metric query documentation](https://www.propeldata.com/docs/metrics).